Selvaa (director)

-Selva (fl.
-1990s) is an Indian director active in Tamil film.
+Selvaa is an Indian director who works in the Tamil film industry.
 He often specializes in film remakes and directed a series of hits the 1990s.
 His first film Thalaivasal launched the career of many.
-His noted film are Amaravathi, Karnaa, Pooveli, James Pandu, Unnaruge Naan Irundhal, Student Number 1 and Naan Avanillai.
-He introduced Ajith Kumar through his second film Amaravathi.
+His noted film are Amaravathy, Karnaa, Pooveli, Unnaruge Naan Irundhal, and Naan Avanillai.
+He introduced Ajith Kumar through his second film Amaravathy.

 Early life

 Selva was graduated from Pachaiyappa's College.
 Selva first joined as an assistant director in an advertising firm which was involved in making ad film, documentary and short films.

 Career

 He worked in his first television serial titled Thyagam.
 At that time, he directed a documentary film on the Tamil poet Subramanya Bharathi which was screened in Delhi Doordarshan.
 This innovative concept was appreciated by everyone and the documentary served as an entry ticket for his next project wherein he was asked to direct eminent writer Akilan’s award winning novel Chithira Paavai which was to be telecast in Doordarshan.
 It was a thirteen episode serial which had Vaishnavi, Fathima Babu, Nassar and many leading TV personalities.
 Though Chithira Paavai earned him a good repute, He was yet to become popular.
 Selva then directed the serial Soorya for Sun TV with M. K. Stalin who played the title role.
 Subsequently, he received another offer to direct a TV serial called Neela Mala from Chozha creations.
-The success of the serial facilitated Chozha creation’s re-entry into film world and they gave him the first opportunity to direct Thalaivasal in 1992.
+The success of the serial facilitated Chozha creation’s re-entry into film world and they gave him the first opportunity to direct Thalaivaasal in 1992.
 The film dealt with drug problems in college and it completed a 100-day run at the box-office.
-His next venture was Amaravathi with newcomers Ajith Kumar and Sanghavi starring.
+His next venture was Amaravathy with newcomers Ajith Kumar and Sanghavi starring.
 He then directed Karnaa with Arjun, marking their first collaboration, the film did well at the box office and it was best known for the chartbuster "Malare Mounama".

 In 1997, he briefly worked on the pre-production of a film titled Thenaali Raja with Arjun and Nivedita Jain, but the film was later shelved.
 Despite the commercial failure of Sishya, Karthik chose to collaborate with Selva again in Pooveli and the film became a large commercial success.
 The success of the film subsequently brought him several offers including the opportunity to make a third film with Karthik in Rojavanam, a romantic love story set in the backdrop of an old people's home.
 He also shortly after planned other projects including Oruvar Manathilae Oruvaradi and Kai Korthu Vaa with Karthik, and Nanba with Arjun, which ultimately failed to materialise despite nearing completion.